pinga-lab/magnetic-radial-inversion/README.md

 ![](complex.gif)

-**Figure 1:** *Complex model simulation.
+**Figure 1:** *Result for complex model simulation.
 The blue prisms represent the true model and the red prisms represent the estimated model.*

 ## Abstract